syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 ![](Localization_images/Localization_XFUWP.png)

 ## Localizing custom strings from pcl
 You can localize the custom strings (All Day, No Events) used in the schedule control from PCL.
-By providing the custom strings to the specific language resx file and handling the required culture with the locale using DependencyService instead of device language.
-In the below code we have set French as Schedule locale as well as custom strings.
+It can be achieved by providing the custom strings to the specific language resx file and handling the required culture with the locale using DependencyService instead of device language.
+In the below code, we have set French as Schedule locale as well as custom strings.

 {% tabs %}
 {% highlight c# %}